We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 You may experience some chafing regardless of how great your bra fits, especially during high-impact or endurance sessions.
 Before your workout, apply a lubricant like Un-petroleum jelly to your underarms and along your bra lines.

 Just as bra styles are a matter of choice, so is wearing a bra.
 Going braless won’t hurt your breast health.
-The American Cancer Society states that there’s no scientific evidence showing that bras cause cancer by obstructing lymph drainage.
+The

 If bras leave you feeling restricted, hot, or just generally uncomfortable, or if you’re tired of dealing with an extra garment when you get dressed, feel free to ditch bras altogether.
 You can also just wear them as wanted or needed or for high-impact activities.